aspro648/OSTR/readme.md

 Design Files
 ------------
 The electronics were designed using Open Source [KiCad](http://kicad-pcb.org/).
-Design files are located in the [design_files](design_files/) folder.
-You can oogle the [schematic](docs/Schematic.pdf).
+Design files are located in the [design_files](V2/design_files/) folder.
+You can oogle the [schematic](V2/docs/Schematic.pdf).

-The 3D Design files are located in the [3D](3D/) folder.
+The 3D Design files were created with a combination of [FreeCad](https://www.freecadweb.org/), [OpenSCAD](https://www.openscad.org/) (both Open Source), and online [TinkerCad](https://www.tinkercad.com/).
+Design files and STLs are located in the [3D](V2/3D/) folder.

 Firmware
 --------
-This project is programed using the Open Source [Arduino](https://www.arduino.cc/).
-The firmware is located in the [firmware](firmware/) folder.
+This project is programed using Open Source [Arduino](https://www.arduino.cc/) or Adafruit's [Circuit Python](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython) depending on the microcontroller used.
+The firmware is located in the [firmware](V2/firmware/) folder.
 Instructions for setting up the Arduino enviroment for the Adafruit Trinket Pro are at [https://learn.adafruit.com/introducing-pro-trinket](https://learn.adafruit.com/introducing-pro-trinket).

 Assembly Instructions
 ---------------------
 Located in the [docs](docs/) folder.
+May still have pictures of V1 assembly, but they are nearly identical.

 License
 -------